blokks/legacy-docs/docs outline.md

 # Introduction

 ## Welcome
 We’re glad you made it here.
-In this documentation, we’ll explain everything there is to know about Blokks.
+We’ll explain everything there is to know about Blokks.
 From creating your first schedule to advanced customization for developers.

 Before you get started, we advise you to have a look at these two tutorial videos, as they will explain the basics behind Blokks.